Priya has been previously shortlisted for the Margaret and Reg Turnill Writing Competition (2020) and the Val Wood Prize (2020).

 Stein on Writing

 The Seven Basic Plots

 Understanding Show, Don't Tell

-Will Storr’s book pins down on the important elements the make a story.
+The Science of Storytelling pins down on the important elements the makes a story.
 It charts out these elements with the help of science, focusing on how, when and where these elements should pop up.
 The book teaches you to craft three-dimensional characters.
 It teaches conflict—the different types of conflicts employed in novels—because, without conflict, a book is flat.
 And it teaches plot, setting, goals, themes, etc. The book covers all the bases that are needed to make a story, a great story, as do the other books on this list.
 The reason why it is on the top of my list is that it tackles these issues in greater detail, depth and reasoning.

 This book is a go-to when you’re writing a novel.
 The structure of the book is the structure that you should follow when you’re plotting your novel.
 It has excellent chapters on characterization, plotting, and dialogue and really opens your mind to the craft of writing.
 It also helps you to choose the name of your book which, if I understand correctly, is quite a task in itself.
 On top of that, it also provides tips on writing non-fiction novels if ever you the feel the need to diversify.

 3. Writing the Breakout Novel by Donald Maas